 - Before a proposal is submitted to a federal agency for approval.

-- Before a piece of equipment is purchased with federal funds.
+- Before a piece of equipment is purchased or fabricated with sponsored funds.
 See BPPM 70.10 for general requisition procedures.

 Cost More Than $5000

-If the equipment item costs more than $5000 the equipment coordinator screens the departmental equipment inventory for like or substantially similar equipment.
-If another suitable item is not available in the department, enter the following statement in the item description of the Departmental Requisition:
+If the equipment item costs more than $5000 to procure or fabricate, the equipment coordinator screens the departmental equipment inventory for like or substantially similar equipment.
+If another suitable item is not available in the department, enter the following statement in the item description of the Requisition in Workday: